BestSwitchPartyGames

 So, you're having a party, possibly on a rooftop, dancing to the music and all that jazz, but suddenly there's a lull.
 Fear not because we've got just the thing to get the party started again!
 Nintendo Switch has a whole host of crowd-pleasing co-op and competitive party games, whether you're hosting a birthday party for a bunch of kids, throwing a casual soirée for a few select dinner guests or you've got all the furniture in the garage.
 Regardless of the function, you're sure to find games here for all occasions.

 Below you'll find our picks — in no particular order — for the best party games on Switch.
-While the console's lineup of brilliant co-op games may fit the bill for smaller get-togethers, some games require a little more thought, consideration, and coordination than the average party-goer might be ready for (or capable of).
-For this selection, we've chosen games that work best with lots of people, including spectators, and ones that let anybody join in with the minimum of fuss.
+While the console's lineup of brilliant co-op games may fit the bill for smaller get-togethers, some games require more thought, consideration, and coordination than the average party-goer might be ready for (or capable of).
+Here we've chosen games that work best with lots of people, including spectators, and ones that let anybody join in with the minimum of fuss.

 Super Mario Party (Switch)